IvanMtze/Spotify-data/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 Name: Feature request
-Descripcion corta: Suggest an idea for this project
+About: Suggest an idea for this project
 Titulo: ' '
 Label: ' '
 assignees: ' '